Waving Through a Window: 2021 film version

 "Waving Through a Window" was featured in Universal Pictures' 2021 film adaptation of the musical, starring Ben Platt, who reprised his performance in the titular role.
 The film, which premiered at the 2021 Toronto International Film Festival on September 9, 2021, followed by a theatrical release on September 24, 2021, is directed by Stephen Chbosky from a screenplay by Levenson, who also serves as an executive producer with Michael Bederman, Pasek & Paul, and the show's lead producer Stacey Mindich.
 Ben's father Marc Platt and Adam Siegel serve as producers.

 In the film, the song is moved to the first scene in Evan's bedroom following his opening monologue and plays through his journey to the high school and his being unable to connect with the other students when in the halls, ending in the school's gymnasium.
-This was a result from the cutting of "Anybody Have a Map?", the opening number of the stage musical.
+This was a result of the cutting of "Anybody Have a Map?", the opening number of the stage musical.
 This creative decision was negatively received by critics and audiences, largely due to the filmmakers' main goal to capture and immortalize Ben Platt's performance.
-Chbosky explained the reason for this, saying that "...we felt the best way to tell the story was to start with Evan, start with "Waving Through a Window."
+Chbosky explained the reason for this, saying that "...we felt the best way to tell the story was to start with Evan, start with ‘Waving Through a Window’.
 And then, when you meet Connor's parents, they're strangers to us.
 We're really on Evan's journey.
 It freed us up to meet all the characters through Evan.
 And it binds the audience to a way in Evan that is so valuable."

 This version of the song was made available as an exclusive download from the soundtrack album on August 26, 2021, alongside "You Will Be Found."
 The album was released on September 24, 2021, the same day as the film.
 Platt also performed the song on The Tonight Show Starring Jimmy Fallon on September 15, 2021 to promote the film.

 On March 4, 2022, a clip of the climax of this film's version of the song was uploaded to Twitter as a parody response to a viral clip of the opening long take shot of "The Dance at the Gym" sequence from Steven Spielberg's 2021 film version of West Side Story, that was uploaded the weekend before.
 Like that clip, it went viral, reaching over a million views and over 15,000 likes, leading many users to compare the visual styles and production values of the two films.

+Owl City version

+American electronica project Owl City covered the song and released it on June 23, 2017 via Atlantic Records.